 Kindly provide the proposed amendments to the regulation or standard or guideline in the text box below, using the “track changes” function in Microsoft Word.
 Please only reproduce the parts of the text that are being amended or deleted.

 [1.
-If, as a result of an inspection, an Inspector has reasonable grounds to determine that any occurrence, practice or condition endangers or may endanger the health or safety of any person or poses a threat of [Serious] Harm to the Marine Environment [or to human remains and objects and sites of an archaeological or historical nature], the Inspector shall give a written instruction, which will have immediate effect, of a temporary nature considered reasonably necessary to remedy the situation, in accordance with any applicable Standards, including:
+If, as a result of an inspection, an Inspector has reasonable grounds to determine that any occurrence, practice or condition endangers or may endanger the health or safety of any person or poses a threat of harmful effects to the Marine Environment [or to human remains and objects and sites of an archaeological or historical nature], the Inspector shall give a written instruction, which will have immediate effect, of a temporary nature considered reasonably necessary to remedy the situation, in accordance with any applicable Standards, including:

-(b) A [written] instruction placing a requirement to undertake a specified activity in a specified way, and within a specified period or at specified times or in specified circumstances; and
+(b) A [written] instruction placing a requirement to suspend or to undertake a specified activity in a specified way, and within a specified period or at specified times or in specified circumstances; and

-2. ter An instruction shall specify the information to be provided to the Inspector by the Contractor to demonstrate the steps being taken to implement the instruction within the specified period.

 3. ter The Compliance Committee may:

-(b) [where identifying a material flaw in substance or procedure,] revise or set aside an instruction issued under paragraph 1 above as soon as practicable, [stating the reasons];
+(b) confirm, revise or set aside an instruction issued under paragraph 1 above as soon as practicable, [stating the reasons];

-3. quat In the case of a written instruction issued under subparagraph 1(d), where the circumstances giving rise to a suspension are not resolved or are unlikely to be resolved, the Compliance Committee shall following consultation with the Contractor, notify the Council immediately together with any recommendation as to whether such suspension should continue.
-The Council shall decide if the suspension should continue, including the placing of conditions on any recommencement of Exploitation activities, taking into account any recommendations of the Compliance Committee.
+3. quat In the case of a written instruction [], where the circumstances giving rise to a suspension are not resolved or are unlikely to be resolved, the Council, in accordance with Regulations 29 and 29 bis, shall decide if the suspension should continue, including the placing of conditions on any recommencement of Exploitation activities.

 Please indicate the rationale for the proposal.
 [150-word limit]